 The financial statements were approved for issue by the board of directors on 4^{th} May, 2023.

 The accompanying notes are an integral part of these consolidated financial statements.

-Place: Ahmedabad Date: 4th May, 2023 GAUTAM S. ADANI
+Place: Ahmedabad Date: 4th May, 2023 For and on behalf of the Board of Directors

 Place: Ahmedabad Date: 4th May, 2023 RAJESH S. ADANI